By day, I’m an entrepreneur who helps 9-5ers and startups stand out in their field and get noticed by the right people.

 My panel featured a few rock star women in media from Forbes, Black Enterprise, Buzz Feed and NBC digital.
 So if you’re ready to get press coverage for your business, check out a few more pitch tips below:

 1. Pitch a problem/solution, not your company, its product or service – It’s not about you, it’s about the needs of the publications’ target audience.
-Make your messaging (both within your pitch and on the first page of your website) stand out by focusing on the solutions you provide for a specific audience.
+Make your messaging (both within your pitch and on the first page of your website) stand out by focusing on the problem you solve for a specific audience.

 2. Seek to add value – How does what you’re offering benefit the publication’s audience?
 Does your product or service save time or money?
 Can it improve someone’s daily routine?
 Can it help you avoid the hassle and headache?

 4. Research the publication and their target audience – Sometimes the publications media kit, publishing calendar and the writer responsible for a specific beat, is available online.
 Simply Google the name of the publication + the word “Media kit.”
-For instance, Essence + Media Kit.
+For instance, Essence + Media Kit or Forbes Editorial Calendar.

 Social media can also tell you a lot about a writer’s formality.
 While some writers may prefer a formal salutation in an email like Dear.
 Mr. Mrs. or Ms. Johnson, others (like me) are okay with Hi Kandia.

-6. Customize your pitch and make a writer feel special – Listen, we live in the age of personalization.
-Follow their post on social media channels like Twitter and Instagram and include references to their articles, or conversations on social media.
+6. Customize your pitch and make a journalist or writer feel special – Listen, we live in the age of personalization.
+Follow their post on social media channels like Twitter and Instagram and include references to their articles, or conversations on social media within your email pitch.

 7. Ask first, pitch second – Not too sure what a journalist is looking for?
 Send them a short and simple email to get inside their head.
 And some writers are even open to an invite for cocktails to discuss a story idea.